ScrollCureHub/ScrollCure/content/en/posts/The Infinite Scroll Uses The Same Mechanisms As Slot Machines.md

 author = 'ScrollCure'
 +++

-Videogames & slot machine are two of the most addicting digital inventions out there.
+Videogames & slot machines are two of the most addicting digital inventions out there.
 Inducing a flow state of mind paralleled by no other digital invention to-date.
 Instagram & Tiktok come close to it and are getting closer with each day but despite being as addicting as they are, are still leagues behind the level of addiction that videogames & slot machines ensure.

 **At 20%, slot machine addicts also have the highest rate of suicide attempts among all other addictions.** (Zangeneh and Hason 2006, 191-93)